This post may contain affiliate links. See site Terms here.

 Roll dough gently into vertical log.
 Cut dough at approximately every 1 inch to make 12-18 rolls depending on how big each roll is.
 Place in a pan that is coated with cooking spray or lined with parchment paper.

 Cover and let rise for 45-60 more minutes until doubled in size.

 Bake at 350 degrees for 20-25 minutes (depending on size of rolls).
 Once the tops are a golden brown, they are done.

 While rolls are baking, prepare cream cheese frosting.
 In a stand mixer whip butter and cream cheese on high speed, until fully incorporated.

-Then turn down the speed and add the powdered sugar 1 cup at a time, alternating with milk or cream (1 tbsp at a time).
-Add vanilla.
+Then turn down the speed and add the lemon zest, vanilla, and powdered sugar 1 cup at a time, alternating with milk or cream (1 tbsp at a time).
 Continue adding powdered sugar and milk until you get a smooth consistency.
 Set aside until rolls are done.

 When the rolls are light brown on top they are done!
 (If they're not brown on top they won't be cooked enough inside.)